 Chase Freedom Credit Card

-Rewards.
-It’s also possible to earn 5% cash back on certain popular, rotating categories like gas, home improvement and department stores, if you’re eligible.
-And if you shop through Chase’s Ultimate Rewards Mall, you might find yourself earning as much as 10% to 20% cash back, depending on the merchants.
+Regular Rewards.
+You’ll also earn 5% cash back on certain popular, rotating categories like gas, home improvement, dining, department stores, travel (airfare and hotel), if you’re eligible.
+These categories are updated per quarter, so make sure you are enrolled in the rewards program at all times.
+And if you shop online through Chase’s Ultimate Rewards Mall, you might find yourself earning as much as 10% to 20% cash back at select retailers and merchants.

 Security.
 If you find unauthorized purchases on your account, there’s Zero Liability.
 So if a thief lifts your card and helps themselves to a shopping spree, you won’t be the one paying for it.
 Just be aware that ATM transactions and PIN transactions that aren’t processed by MasterCard or Visa aren’t covered by the Zero Liability policy.